cloudwebrtc/go-sip-ua/README.md

 ```

 ### B2BUA
+B2BUA is a minimal SIP call switch, it registers and calls, and supports UDP/TCP/TLS/WebSockets.

 When you need a quick test for TLS/WSS, you can use [mkcert](https://github.com/FiloSottile/mkcert) to create a local self-signed certificate.